JimmyCerone/ideaBank/Atomic/Atomic Improvements.md

 ## Ideas
 - Privately hosted #Twitter / #SocialNetwork
 	- Slack is good for keeping things (an archive) but not good at surfacing important or interesting things like #Twitter
+	- Slack app - use this here.
+- Write blog posts about dev channel